Lucuma bifera

-Lucuma bifera (synonym Pouteria lucuma) is a species of tree in the family Sapotaceae, cultivated for its fruit, the lúcuma.
-It is native to the Andean valleys of Colombia, Ecuador, Peru, Bolivia, and northern Chile.
+Lucuma bifera (synonym Pouteria lucuma) is a species of tree in the family Sapotaceae cultivated for its fruit, the lúcuma.
+It is native to the Andean valleys of South America.

 Description

-This evergreen tree is up to 20 m tall, and has greyish-brown, fissured bark, which produces a milky white exudate.
+This evergreen tree is up to 20 m tall and has grayish-brown, fissured bark, which produces a milky white exudate.
 The end of branchlets and the petioles are covered with short, brown hairs.
 The leaves are simple, oblanceolate to elliptical, up to 25 cm long and 10 cm wide, and glabrous (or sometimes slightly hairy on the underside) grouped at the end of the branches.

-Flowers are solitary or in fascicles, small, axillary, with hairy sepals and a corolla forming a tube 1.0-1.8 cm long, greenish white, with five lobes, five stamens, five staminodes, a pubescent ovary, and a style 0.8-1.5 cm long.
-The fruit is globose, 6–12 cm long, glabrous, and russet to yellow when mature; the pulp is bright yellow; the one to several seeds are 1.8-3.5 cm long, dark brown, and glossy.
+The flowers are solitary or in fascicles, small, axillary, with hairy sepals and a corolla forming a tube 1-1.8 cm long, greenish white, with five lobes, five stamens, five staminodes, a pubescent ovary, and a style 0.8-1.5 cm long.
+The fruit is globose, 6-12 cm long, glabrous, and russet to yellow when mature; the pulp is bright yellow; the one to several seeds are 1.8-3.5 cm long, dark brown, and glossy.